frank-dspeed/frank-dspeed/README.md

 ### Hi there 👋 I am ✨ Frank Lemanschik ✨ a German Distributed Cross Arch Platform OS Engineer.

 ## 🔭 I’m currently working on:
-a ECMAScript Driven ECOSYSTEM to run Code in a Secure Scaleable Fashion on Any Device and reduce the existing redundancies in the Ecosystems dependencies like Chromium, ChromiumOS, NodeJS, V8, FuchsaOS, Linux. see: https://github.com/stealify
+a ECMAScript Driven ECOSYSTEM to run Code in a Secure Scaleable Fashion on Any Device and reduce the existing redundancies in the Ecosystems dependencies like Chromium, ChromiumOS, NodeJS, V8, FuchisaOS, Linux. see: https://github.com/stealify

 ## 🌱 I’m currently learning
 Building Universal Capability based Systems to create faster Software my learning Source is real Production code that is to hard to maintain update and work with overall.
+To reach that learning goal i designed Stealify i guess once i call that Production Ready (It can run Electron Like Apps) i would call it done.

 ## 👯 I’m looking to collaborate on:
 Eveything in that short High Level view: Rust, C, C++, LLVM, Linux, Android, FuchsiaOS, Chromium, GraalVM and all Stuff Envolved in Building them and software with them. https://github.com/stealify-backports